CS232-Labs/Lab3-Part2/README.md

 ## Installation Instructions

 This lab assumes you are using a 64 bit Linux OS on an $\texttt{x86}$ series CPU.

-Instructions for Mac Users will be shared separately.
+Mac Users must use Docker.

 You will need $\texttt{gcc}$ and NASM for this lab.